 How Many Clients Can You Invoice?

-Lots of invoice softwares place a cap on the number of clients you can invoice.
+Lots of invoice software place a cap on the number of clients you can invoice.
 This could be a problem, especially if you make lots of small transactions rather than tackling a few large projects each month.
 A client limit could also hinder you and create extra busywork – something no business owner needs!

 Some invoice programs offer tiered plans that allow you to pay more to invoice more clients, and others offer unlimited client invoicing (or at least plans with unlimited clients).
 It’s great to have options but note that some unlimited plans get pretty pricey.